 With the current editor-in-chief Bruce Kelley.
-The company that owns this magazine is Trusted Media Brands, and which is based in Manhattan.
+The company that owns this magazine is Trusted Media Brands, which is based in Manhattan.

 Activate Reader’s Digest Dark Mode with the free browser extension

 For regular desktop internet users, you can get also this Reader’s Digest Night Mode version on your favorite web browser.
-That with the Night Mode option in the Turn Off the Lights Browser extension.
-Follow the steps here below on how to enable this free solution in your web browser:
+That is with the Night Mode option in the Turn Off the Lights Browser extension.
+Follow the steps below on how to enable this free solution in your web browser:

 - Download the Turn Off the Lights browser extension